ABOUT THE

 1947–1981

-Sweetser Family Legacy Continues
+Lorem Ipsum Sweetser Family Legacy Continues

-After Chase Sweetser Sr. died in 1947, the home remained in the family.
+Lorem ipsum example copy: After Chase Sweetser Sr. died in 1947, the home remained in the family.
 His son, Chase Sweetser Jr., who later became president of the local Coca-Cola bottling company, continued living there.

 1985

-Historic Recognition
+Lorem Ipsum Historic Recognition

-The house was added to the National Register of Historic Places because of its Colonial Revival architecture and its importance to Redondo Beach’s transition from a seasonal resort town to a residential community.
+Lorem ipsum example copy: The house was added to the National Register of Historic Places because of its Colonial Revival architecture and its importance to Redondo Beach’s transition from a seasonal resort town to a residential community.

 2023-Present

-Navigoe Purchases the Home
+Lorem Ipsum Navigoe Purchases the Home

-The property was bought by Scott Leonard and his wife, Mandi Leonard, who restored the historic home and converted it into the firm’s offices.
+Lorem ipsum example copy: The property was bought by Scott Leonard and his wife, Mandi Leonard, who restored the historic home and converted it into the firm’s offices.

-Why We Bought It
+Lorem Why We Bought It

+Lorem ipsum.
 Navigoe chose the historic Sweetser House as its home because the property reflects the same values the company brings to its clients: stability, legacy, stewardship, and long-term vision.
 Built in 1921 and recognized as one of Redondo Beach’s architectural landmarks, the Sweetser House represents thoughtful craftsmanship and enduring character.

-Tour the House
+Lorem Ipsum Tour the House

 What We Actually Do Here